-Mental health
+Mental health and suicide prevention

-There is a lot of research in this area.
-A register based study from the National Board of Health and Welfare showed that the prevalence of hazardous use or addiction, as well as the prevalence of depression and anxiety related illnesses, is higher among people in same-sex marriages compared to people in opposite sex marriages (Socialstyrelsen, 2016).
-The Public Health Agency’s report on trans people’s health showed that 40 per cent of young trans people had attempted to take their own life at some point, and that 50 per cent had had suicidal thoughts during the previous year (Folkhälsomyndigheten, 2015).
-There’s a lot to be done in the area of mental health for LGBTQ people.
+There is a lot of research, among other things a registry study from the National Board of Health and Welfare showed that the incidence of risk use or addiction as well as the incidence of depression and anxiety disorders is higher among people in same-sex marriages compared to people in opposite-sex marriages (National Board of Health and Welfare, 2016).
+The Public Health Agency’s report on the health of transgender people showed that 40 percent of young transgender people have tried to take their own lives at some point and that 57 percent have had suicidal thoughts in the past year (Public Health Agency, 2015).
+A survey from the National Board of Health and Welfare (2020) also showed that the population of trans people to a large extent has one or more psychiatric diagnoses.

 In order to get the funding, all actors were asked to make a current situation analysis and write a plan of action regarding what measures would be taken locally and regionally.
 One of the target areas in the agreement between the government and SKL was to focus on vulnerable groups.
 LGBTQ people are mentioned as an important target group for these efforts.